Paving the way for a world with autonomous vehicles

 If you want the algorithm to identify a person, you give the algorithm images of different people until it learns what a face looks like.

-“I’m a mechanical engineer and I was really interested in automobiles, so this whole idea of an autonomous car was really interesting to me,” he said.
+“I’m a mechanical engineer and I was really interested in automobiles, so this whole idea of an autonomous car was really interesting to me,” he says.
 “I thought it was a good combination of my interests.”

 He hopes he can apply what he’s learned to a career in the industry.

-“I want to be able to use machine learning and big data to build models that give you bigger, better insights into making decisions,” he said.
+“I want to be able to use machine learning and big data to build models that give you bigger, better insights into making decisions,” he says.
 “It’s only limited by what you can think of.
 Machine learning is essentially a way of teaching a machine how to recognize something, and that recognition need not stop at images or something specific.
 It can be used in so many different applications, and I see myself working on something like that in the future.”